 Light Screens was written by composer Andrew Norman for Joanna when they were both graduate students at the University of Southern California.
 Since that time, Mr. Norman has been called “one of the most gifted and respected composers of his generation” by the New York Times, and his music has been performed around the world and won multiple international-level awards.
 Light Screens was rearranged for string quartet, and has received many performances in that form, but this is the original, with Joanna on flute, Joel Pargman on violin, Luke Maurer on viola, and Lars Hoefs on cello.

-Joanna is the Music Director and Conductor for the Durham Savoyards, a light opera company that performs annual shows at the Carolina Theatre in Durham, NC, and smaller concerts around the NC Triangle.
-The Savoyards' performance of PATIENCE by Gilbert and Sullivan has been delayed to March 2021 due to COVID-19.
+Joanna has been music director for youth and community theatre companies in California and North Carolina.
+She is currently the Music Director and Conductor for the Durham Savoyards, a light opera company that performs annual shows at the Carolina Theatre in Durham, NC, and smaller concerts around the NC Triangle.
+The Savoyards' performance of PATIENCE by Gilbert and Sullivan was postponed in March 2020 due to COVID-19.
+Finally, in April 2021, we began releasing our social-media-inspired virtual "Patience."
+Joanna was musical director and audio engineer for the series.
+See the first episode below, and read this feature article in the INDY WEEK about the show!